- What types of computers can be encrypted?

 Will my email be encrypted during this process?

-No, email will not be encrypted using full disk encryption.
+Email is not protected directly by device encryption.
 Please take special care when emailing sensitive and confidential information.